WHY, you may ask, do we need to innovate our education system to TRANS-FORM it

 This school model is simply unable to nurture the critical skills and competencies all humans need to not just survive but thrive in 21st century reality; to be critical and creative thinkers and problem-solvers, collaborative team players, and self-directed and motivated to learn for life and to navigate their career through a constantly evolving global and technologically-driven economy.

-For more background and resources on this transformation that is well-underway, see STUDENT-POWERED LEARNING; Personalized, Competency-based to Mastery (edPORTAL, Knowledge Hub tab).
+For more background and resources on this transformation to Deep Personalized Learning Ecosystems that is well-underway, see STUDENT-POWERED LEARNING; Personalized, Competency-based to Mastery (under How Innovate? tab) and below.

 Part 2 CSAN Presentation:

-Dr. Kim Regan presents a video and her model of Personalized Learning used at SNACS; Sierra Nevada Academy Charter School, Washoe Country.
+Dr. Kim Regan presents a video (on right ->) and her model of Personalized Learning as implemented at SNACS; Sierra Nevada Academy Charter School, Washoe County.

-Mark Kushner discusses personalized experiential learning at IMPACT Schools at Lake Tahoe and Truckee - including the challenges and learning he has acquired from opening innovative schools around the country.
+Mark Kushner discusses personalized experiential learning at IMPACT Schools at Lake Tahoe and Truckee - including the challenges and lessons he has learned from opening innovative schools around the country.

 Student Agency =